 - Travel insurance (highly recommended)

-- Airfare and travel insurance
+- Airfare to and from Cairns

 - One free choice dinner

-- Personal expenses (phone, souvenirs, laundry, etc.)
+- Personal expenses (souvenirs, laundry, etc.)

 Itinerary